zhenliupinn/quantum-geoseis/README.md

 # quantum-geoseis

-**quantum-geoseis** is an open-source research platform for quantum intelligence in seismic inversion and reservoir characterization, based on [Qiskit](https://qiskit.org/) and licensed under Apache 2.0.
+**quantum-geoseis** is an open-source platform for quantum intelligence in seismic inversion and geophysical data science, based on [Qiskit](https://qiskit.org/) and licensed under Apache 2.0.

+This platform is designed to accelerate the integration of quantum machine learning with geophysical inversion, supporting reproducible research, benchmarking, and community-driven innovation.

-This repository provides code and experiments from the study:
+This repository provides core codes, tutorials, and benchmarks from:

 **"Application of Quantum Neural Networks and Variational Quantum Regression in Seismic Inversion"**
 Zhen Liu\*, Junhua Zhang.
 China University of Petroleum (East China)

 📄 **[Download the paper (PDF)](https://imageevent.aapg.org/portals/26/abstracts/2025/4301526.pdf)**
 *(Presented at IMAGE 2025 Conference, Houston, US)*
-**This research was financially supported by the SEG (Society of Exploration Geophysicists) Travel Grant.
-We gratefully acknowledge the support of SEG.**
+*Supported by the SEG (Society of Exploration Geophysicists) Travel Grant.
+Grateful thanks to SEG!*

+---

 ## Overview

-This project explores the application of **Quantum Neural Networks (QNN)** and **Variational Quantum Regression (VQR)** in seismic inversion, leveraging quantum computing’s advantages in superposition, entanglement, and interference.
-QNN utilizes parameterized quantum circuits to capture complex relationships in seismic data, while VQR targets regression tasks with quantum-enhanced modeling.

-- Experiments are implemented via Qiskit on classical simulators and are successfully executed on IBM Quantum hardware (Kyiv, Brisbane, Sherbrooke, etc.).
-- Both QNN and VQR are tested on synthetic seismic data from the Marmousi2 model.
-- Results show strong data-fitting and promising generalization, demonstrating the feasibility of quantum intelligence for geophysical inversion.

-## IBM Quantum Hardware Support
+`quantum-geoseis` provides a unified platform for:

+- **Quantum Neural Networks (QNN):** Variational quantum circuits for regression, classification, and geophysical data modeling.
+- **Variational Quantum Regression (VQR):** Specialized quantum regression pipelines for seismic inversion.
+- **Hybrid & Modular Workflows:** Easily integrate quantum-classical hybrid algorithms and extend to new geophysical applications.
-All core quantum circuits in this repository can be executed on real IBM Quantum devices (tested on IBM Quantum Kyiv, Brisbane, Sherbrooke, and more).
+- **IBM Quantum Hardware Support:** All circuits can be executed on real IBM Quantum devices (tested on IBM Quantum Kyiv, Brisbane, Sherbrooke, and more).
-See the tutorials for practical instructions on running your seismic inversion tasks on IBM’s cloud-based quantum hardware.

-⚠️ **Warning:** Please ensure your account has enough compute time credits; otherwise, premium access may cost up to **$96 USD per minute**.
+⚠️ **Warning:** Please ensure your IBM Quantum account has enough compute time credits; otherwise, premium access may cost up to **$96 USD per minute**.

+---

-## Key Features
+## Platform Features

-- **Quantum Neural Networks (QNN):** Variational quantum circuits that emulate classical neural networks, adapted for regression and data modeling.
-- **Variational Quantum Regression (VQR):** Quantum circuit architectures optimized for regression, with a focus on feature encoding and nonlinear mapping.
-- **Hybrid Training:** Classical optimization algorithms (Adam, SPSA) for quantum circuit parameter tuning.
+- **Extensible Modules:** Easily add new quantum models, geophysical workflows, or benchmarks.
+- **Community-driven:** Contributions, issues, and collaborative development are highly encouraged.
+- **Reproducible Experiments:** All main results can be reproduced using our provided notebooks and datasets.
-- **Benchmarks:** Real seismic inversion tasks using normalized Marmousi2 synthetic data as testbed.
+- **Benchmarks:** Standardized seismic inversion tasks based on normalized Marmousi2 synthetic data.

+---

 ## Main Findings

 - QNN achieves rapid and stable convergence, effectively fitting training data and demonstrating some generalization on test sets.
 - VQR displays a more complex convergence process, with initial fluctuations but good overall accuracy.
 - Both models show that quantum intelligence can be applied to seismic inversion and have potential for more efficient subsurface imaging as quantum hardware matures.

+---

 ## Getting Started